bddjr/mcsmanager-services-for-windows/README/en.md

 If you want to find these services, you can press `win`+`R` on the keyboard, enter `services.msc` , then press `Enter` on the keyboard, and then find the services starting with `MCSManager-` .

 ![create-2](create-2.jpg)

+These services will run with SYSTEM privileges.
+If you need to run with other account permissions, please manually modify them.

 ***
 ## Start services